Roderick Chisholm: "Chisholming"

-Persistence and Identity
+Persistence and identity

-In his book Person and Object, Chisholm endorses a mereological essentialism for everyday objects such as tables and chairs.
-He distinguishes two ways of thinking about identity of such objects and the way in which they may lose or gain parts over time: a "strict philosophical sense" and a "loose sense."
+In his book Person and Object (1976), Chisholm endorses a mereological essentialism for everyday objects such as tables and chairs.
+He distinguishes two ways of thinking about the identity of such objects and how they may lose or gain parts over time: a "strict philosophical sense" and a "loose sense."
 In a strict philosophical sense, we must say that everyday vulgar objects do not persist through even the slightest change of parts.
 This is a strict mereological essentialist view.
 If any part of an everyday or 'vulgar' object is lost or gained over time, the object would cease to exist.
 (See Chisholm's Stanford Encyclopedia entry for more about vulgar objects).
 The object from before is now a new and different one.
 Chisholm argues that these vulgar objects persist through time only in a philosophically loose sense.
 If we consider these objects carefully, they are better understood as merely feigning identity, what Chisholm calls "ontological parasites" or ens per alio.
-If we consider a table in which we change out individual parts each day for a week, we may at the end of the week say there has only been one table in front of us; however, this is only the loose way of talking.
+If we consider a table in which we change out individual parts each day for a week, we may, at the end of the week, say there has only been one table in front of us; however, this is only the loose way of talking.
 The single 'table' we are referring to in that sentence is really only (Chisholm borrowing a phrase from Hume) a 'succession of related objects.'
 The single "table" we refer to plays loose with identity.
 In a strict philosophical sense, if the table has had seven changes to its parts, there have been seven different tables.
 We may innocently discuss much of the world around us as persisting through change in the loose sense, but when we consider strict philosophical puzzles, we must not be fooled by ontological parasites.

 Chisholm considers this theory with the famous philosophical puzzle of The Ship of Theseus.
 According to mereological essentialism, once a single plank of the ship is removed, the ship has become a different object.
 We may continue to talk about the Ship of Theseus as if it persisted, but this would only be in the loose sense discussed above.
 Chisholm solves the puzzle by saying that, in the strict and philosophical sense, there is no persistence between the mereologically different objects.
 Note the possible implication for the "reconstructed ship" that is often a part of the thought experiment.
-If every single part of the original ship were saved perfectly, so that they were materially identical, and rebuilt next to the new ship, Chisholm's mereological essentialism may lead him to agree that this is the original Ship of Theseus.
+If every single part of the original ship were saved perfectly, so that they were materially identical and rebuilt next to the new ship, Chisholm's mereological essentialism may lead him to agree that this is the original Ship of Theseus.